Username93939/Ti-84-Programs/README.md

 4. Number of factors
 5. 3D Pythagorean Theorem
 6. 3D Distance
-7. Midpoint
-8. Center of polygon given it's coordinates
+7. Center of polygon given it's coordinates
-9. Shoelace (coord bashing)
+8. Shoelace (coord bashing)

 # What all of the files do
 ## DIST.8xp